 Was There an Imminent Threat?

-A self-defense claim is only valid if you faced an imminent threat.
+A self-defense claim is only valid if you were facing an imminent threat at the time of the incident.
 A verbal threat will likely be considered “mere words” in court.
 Verbal threats are typically not accepted as a justifiable basis for self-defense.
-Conversely, if someone physically assaulted you, you do have some right to respond.
+Conversely, if someone physically assaults you, you do have some right to respond.

-However, a court will study your case before making a decision about your guilt.
-There may be additional evidence they haven’t seen yet which proves a threat existed that justified self-defense.
+That said, a court will study your case and decide whether you are guilty or not.
+There may be additional evidence they haven’t seen yet that proves a threat existed that justified self-defense.
 If you can prove that you faced an imminent threat to your safety, then a self-defense case will have a much stronger legal footing.

-It may be impossible to convince the court to see it that way, so you should strongly consider hiring a lawyer to represent you in a case like this.
-Your defense team can review your case and determine if what happened was truly assault, as defined according to California law.
+However, it may be difficult to convince the court to see it that way, which is why you should strongly consider hiring a lawyer to represent you.
+Your defense lawyer can review your case and determine if what happened was truly assault, as defined by California law.

 Was There a Reasonable Fear of Harm?

-To validate a self-defense case, you must also establish a reasonable fear of harm.
-If you had already been attacked and suffered bodily injury, you will have an easier time proving that your actions were in self-defense.
+To validate a self-defense claim, you must establish a reasonable fear of harm.
+If you were attacked and suffered bodily injury, you will have an easier time proving that you acted in self-defense.

 On the other hand, if you didn’t experience any bodily harm before initiating physical violence, you may have a hard time proving you had a reasonable fear of harm.

-You may face additional obstacles if the evidence you rely on to establish your case is intangible or doesn’t exist.
+If the evidence you rely on to establish your case is intangible or nonexistent, you may face additional obstacles.
 Again, an experienced lawyer can review your case and help you craft a solid defense for your situation.

-Self-defense is often used as a defense when, in actuality, someone simply provoked the defendant.
-For example, if you lash out at someone after he says, “What are you going to do?
+Self-defense is often used when, in actuality, someone simply provoked the defendant.
+For example, suppose you lash out at someone after he says, “What are you going to do?
 Hit me?”
-It is a provocation, not self-defense.
-The other party made no attempt to threaten you or physically endanger you.
+This is a provocation, not a situation warranting self-defense.
+The other person did not threaten you or physically endanger you.

-However, if someone tries to coax you into a bar brawl with them and asks you to step outside the bar to fight, this can be interpreted as them giving you permission to fight them.
-We can assess your unique circumstances.
+However, if someone tries to coax you into a bar brawl with them and asks you to step outside the bar to fight, this can be interpreted as giving you permission to fight them.
+We can assess your unique circumstances during your initial consultation.

 Does the Court Consider Provocation a Defense?